naacl-org/naacl-2022-website/_posts/2022-02-21-commitment-faq.md

 * **Submissions should respect the anonymity period.** Following [policies of the Association for Computational Linguistics](https://www.aclweb.org/adminwiki/index.php?title=ACL_Policies_for_Submission,_Review_and_Citation), NAACL requires submissions to be anonymized.
 A submission will not be considered anonymized if the authors post (or update) a non-anonymized preprint within an anonymity period lasting from 1 month before the submission deadline until the time of notification.
 Submissions will be rejected if not properly anonymized.

 * **Do not commit special theme papers.** Submissions to the NAACL special theme that are currently under review on the NAACL 2022 Open Review site are already under consideration by NAACL.
-Double submissions to the special theme and to the commitment site will both be rejected.
+The reviews for these papers will be released with the acceptance notification.
+Double submissions to the special theme and to the commitment site will both be rejected."